 Given the three definitions above, it becomes clear that effectiveness and efficiency are not an option for an organization that wants to compete in its chosen way within its market(s).
 The organization should never be discussing whether they need to be effective or efficient; rather, the only discussion should be about how to be more effective and efficient.
 This conversation must encompass what work takes place, and then how.
 So, here’s where we check off our other square on the card; this conversation is about Organization Design.

-Using OTM’s Applied Star Model as a frame of reference, Organization Effectiveness means getting the Value Stream right and being very clear about what value creating work must be done.
+Using OTM’s Applied Star Model as a frame of reference, Organization Operational Effectiveness means getting the Value Stream right and being very clear about what value-creating work must be done.
 Organizational efficiency involves the way in which you’ve placed boundaries around the work and created Structure (how the work gets done).
 We see two of OTM’s ‘rules’ of organization design coming into play here.

 Value stream is core work only (value-producing activities).
 Comes before structure.